Astrofriend's homepage

 • ls -l /dev/tty*

-And then connect the USB cable again, note which new lines appear.
-In my case it's the port /dev/ttyACM0 that the GPS connect to.
+And then connect the USB cable again, note which new line that appear.
+In my case it's the port /dev/ttyACM0 that the USB GPS connect to.

-As always before installing new software, update the system before:
+As always before installing some new software, update the system before:

 • sudo apt update && sudo apt upgrade